RaspAP/raspap-docs/docs/defaults.md

     }
 ```

 These default settings are defined as fallback values.
-That is, if a user-defined value is undefined these will be used in their place.
+That is, if a user-defined value is missing these will be used in their place.

 ## DNS servers